jsteemann/bralloc/README.md

     sudo make install

 The shared object is going to be installed in a system-dependent place, probably `/usr/lib/`, `/usr/local/lib/`, `/usr/lib64/` etc.
+In the below examples, I'll use different paths.
+Adjust them as needed in your environment.

 usage
 =====